Cvmcosta/ltijs/docs/migration.md

 const plat = await lti.getPlatform('http://plat.com', 'CLIENTID')
 ```

 [Platform registration](https://cvmcosta.me/ltijs/#/provider?id=registering-a-new-platform) now accepts multiple platforms with the same platform Url as long as they have different Client Ids.
-This was implemented to deal with Canvas's LTI implementation where every instructure hosted Canvas instance sends the same issuer (platform Url) in the login request, so Ltijs needs to be able to register multiple platforms with the same Url.
+This was implemented to deal with Canvas's LTI® implementation where every instructure hosted Canvas instance sends the same issuer (platform Url) in the login request, so Ltijs needs to be able to register multiple platforms with the same Url.

 To accomodate this change, the registration parameter can now receive an additional parameter `clientId`. **Whenever the method receives only the platformUrl, it will return an Array of Platform objects.
 Passing the two arguments returns only the desired Platform object.**